 Ms. Railton also has an active pro bono practice, representing individuals and entities in a variety of federal and state matters.
-Her representations have included the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
-Illinois and a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.
+Her representations have included the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court and a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.